Analysis-Bruised by a valuation freefall, payments companies brace for M&A

 Bain Capital's venture arm and Accel-KKR are, respectively, the largest shareholders in BTRS Holding and Paymentus Holdings Inc, while Blackstone Inc is the second-largest shareholder in Paysafe Ltd, based on Refinitiv Eikon data.

-(Reporting by Pamela Barbaglia and David French; additional reporting by Valentina Za; charts by Danilo Masoni; Editing by Jane Merriman)
+(Reporting by Pamela Barbaglia and David French; additional reporting by Valentina Za; charts by Danilo Masoni; Editing by Jane Merriman and Ros Russell)